How to write a good press release that'll get picked up by the media

 The more familiar you are with your contacts, the more likely you are to know when a story will resonate with them.
 (This is one of the many reasons we champion smaller, targeted campaigns over mass-mailing strangers through bought media lists – with the latter, that relationship just isn't there.)

-When you're thinking about how to write a great press release, content, form and style is all very well and good – but none of it will mean squat if you haven't tailored it to your very niche audience.
+When you're thinking about how to write a good press release, content, form and style is all very well and good – but none of it will mean squat if you haven't tailored it to your very niche audience.

 Sure, most of the world is fluent in English, but that doesn't mean you should be lazy with your localization.
 If you have more than one office or a remote workforce, it shouldn't be too difficult to get your story translated.